giulong/spectrum/README.md

 The project created will contain a demo test you can immediately run.
 If you don't want to leverage the archetype, you can manually add the Spectrum dependency to your project TODO maven link

+> ⚠️ Lombok Library<br/>
+> The demo test injected by the archetype uses [Lombok](https://projectlombok.org/) to generate getters.
+Lombok is internally used in Spectrum, and provided as a transitive dependency, so you can already use it.
+> Be sure to check its docs to understand how to configure it in your IDE.
+> If you don't want to leverage it, you can safely write getters the old way.

 ### Test creation